 - Jelly can be stored in the refrigerator for up to six months

-- To preserve for storage at room temperature, cover jars with lids and rims, place in a hot water bath (2 -3 inches boiling water) for 15 minutes at a hard boil
+- To preserve for storage at room temperature, cover jars with lids and rims, place them in a hot water bath (2 -3 inches boiling water) for 10 minutes at a hard boil